ShaharSaadon/codeEditor/README.md

 # CodeEditor

 CodeEditor is a simple, real-time collaborative code editor built with React, Redux, and Socket.IO.
-It allows users to create code blocks, edit them in real-time, and share them with others.
+It allows users to choose code block, edit them in real-time, and share them with others.
 This project was created as part of a job interview assignment.

 You can access the deployed application at https://code-editor-auw3.onrender.com/.
 (Please note that the initial loading may take few seconds due to the fact that is free server service.